Psychtoolbox-3/psychtoolbox-3.github.com/docs/BitsPlusCSFDemo.md

 In 'method' == 5, the M16 display mode of the [VPixx](VPixx) - [DataPixx](DataPixx) box is used.

-A 'method' of 6 tries to utilize the native ~11 bpc framebuffers of recent
+A 'method' of 6 tries to utilize the native ~11 bpc framebuffers of
-AMD hardware.
+modern AMD hardware with DCE display engines on Linux.

-A 'method' of 7 tries to utilize the native up to 16 bpc framebuffers of recent
+A 'method' of 7 tries to utilize the native up to 16 bpc framebuffers of
-AMD hardware.
+modern AMD hardware.

 A 'method' of 8 tries to utilize the native 16 bpc float framebuffers of recent
 hardware.